Ramadan in Cairo is a beautiful experience at InterContinental Cairo Semiramis with its laid-back vibes, dazzling lanterns and sweeping Nile views.

 The lamps light up in the evening and cast their speckled shadows across the ceiling.
 More people begin to arrive.
 A large TV screen shows music videos beating in the background.

-Later on, an oriental band takes the stage to perform the classics with its array of keyboard players, oud, flute and plenty of percussion and drums.
+Later on, an oriental band takes the stage to perform the classics with its array of oud, flute and plenty of percussion.

-I stay late over a cappuccino and take in the views of the dark Nile waters sparkling in the city’s neon lights.
+I stay late over a cappuccino and take in the views of the dark Nile waters and city lights.

-My Ramadan this year has been hectic: meetings in Giza over a possible book deal, caring for a bundle of kittens that we found abandoned in the street, and the usual freelance writing, blogging and networking.
+My Ramadan this year has been hectic.
+It included meetings in Giza, caring for a bundle of abandoned kittens, and the usual freelance work and blogging.

 And though it’s only a few hours, my evening at Fawanees is just what I need.
 A reminder of the reflective spirit of Ramadan and a quiet get-away along the Nile.